smgroves/BoBa-T/docs/index.rst

 * Similarly, because BoBa-T finds a Boolean network that describes the dynamics of the system, it can be used to identify *attractors (stable states) of the system*, and map observed cells onto these attractors.
 This allows for the identification of cell types and states, and the prediction of how cells may transition between these states.
 Therefore, **the steady states of the system are inferred from the underlying regulatory logic directly,** whereas many other methods infer steady states from the data itself, which can be confounded by noise and batch effects.
 Importantly, this means that **steady states can be predicted even when they are not observed in the data**, which is particularly useful for single-cell data, where some cell types may be rare or missing from the dataset.
 * Many GRN inference methods find correlations between genes, but do not infer the underlying regulatory logic.
 BoBa-T infers the regulatory logic of each transcription factor as a pseudo-Boolean function of its parent nodes, which allows for the **inference of complex regulatory logic, such as AND, OR, and NOT relationships between transcription factors and their target genes.** This is particularly useful as an interpretable and testable model of gene regulation.
 Other GRN inference methods that find regulatory relationships often find a single edge weight between a TF and its target that applies to all conditions; **BoBa-T inherently infers interactions between TFs**.
 For example, if both TF1 and TF2 regulate GeneX, BoBa-T can infer that TF1 only regulates GeneX when TF2 is also present, or that TF1 only regulates GeneX when TF2 is absent.
 This allows for the inference of combinatorial regulation, which is a key feature of gene regulatory networks (`Buchler et al. (2003) <https://doi.org/10.1073/pnas.0930314100>`_ and `Balaji et al. (2006) <https://doi.org/10.1016/j.jmb.2006.04.029>`_ ).
 * While BoBa-T is Boolean in nature, Boolean rules are often underfit due to the sparsity of single-cell data.
 Compared to other Boolean network inference methods, **BoBa-T is design to be robust to this sparsity using Bayesian principles to infer the most likely regulatory logic given the data.** This allows for the inference of regulatory logic even when the data is sparse or noisy, which is often the case in single-cell RNA-seq data.
+* To see the benefit of these choices in BoBa-T, we have benchmarked the method against other GRN inference methods on both simulated and real data at multiple comparison points.
+See Bhattacharya et al. (2026)XXX for details.

 Package structure